-Resignation calls grow as UK PM May's final Brexit gambit bombs
+Time to resign?
+UK PM May's final Brexit gambit bombs

 Asked about the pressure to resign, her spokesman said: “The PM is focused on the job in hand and what the last 24 hours or so have proved, it is a big one.”

-Writing by Guy Faulconbridge and Elizabeth Piper; Editing by Mark Heinrich
+Writing by Guy Faulconbridge and Elizabeth Piper; Editing by Mark Heinrich and Catherine Evans